Life As a Fire Investigator

 Are There Job Opportunities for Fire Investigators?

-In the United States, there were 12,300 jobs for Fire Investigator in 2016.
+There were about 12,300 jobs for Fire Investigator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Investigator by 2026.
 The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Fire Investigator are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.